 Homes and local infrastructure could be powered through surplus energy; the grid would be regulated at peak demand, while cars would be charged at night and drivers would benefit from lower-cost energy.

 Design challenge: We often see that decision-makers lack the appropriate tools in which to make decisions with.
 Investing in platforms that make use of environment and transport network data will allow for important insights to be delivered quickly.
-B2B Software user experience should be as good as consumer software.

 Electric vehicles will play a role in the generation of renewable energy.
 They can store and dispatch energy en masse, and be organised en masse, acting as a collective fleet of batteries.
 In order to supply local networks, extra energy capacity to the national transmission system could be supplemented by mobile energy units within close proximity.